Tashish97/Ashish-Portfolio/README.md

 **Ashish Toppo**
+**Data Scientist**
+**Nostrum IT Services**

 **Who Am I ?**
+1. An Avid Data Scientist with 1.5+ Experience in Data Munging, Data Visualization and Predictive Models.
-1. A learner with strong background in developing predictive models in both R and Python.
+2. A learner with strong background in developing predictive models in both R and Python.
-2. Dashboard Developer in R/Shiny.
+3. Dashboard Developer in R/Shiny.
+4. I Have been an active employee for my current employer.

 **In this page you will find:**
 1. **3** **Live projects deployed on Heroku** Platform that shows core of my experience with links to them.